thierry3000/computer_physics/docs/README.md

 - /usr/local/lib
 - /usr/local/lib64

-On unix based sytems libraries follow the naming convention that they start with "lib" and end with ".so".
+On unix based systems libraries follow the naming convention that they start with "lib" and end with ".so".
 On an other popular operating system they are call ".dll" files.